vtex/faststore-docs/docs/reference/api/faststore-api.md

 **FastStore API** is an interface between your ecommerce platform and your store's frontend.
 It uses **[GraphQL](https://graphql.org/)**, a query language for APIs and a runtime for fulfilling queries, in order to expose structured data from everyday ecommerce tasks to frontend components.

+The FastStore API allows you to get all information you need for a given page with a single request.
+You can customize your query to get exactly the data you need and even [extend the GraphQL schema](https://www.faststore.dev/how-to-guides/faststore-api/extending-the-faststore-api) to fetch data not natively available.
+Following these best practices helps to maintain your site's performance at optimal levels.

 With the FastStore API, you can:

 - Retrieve product data.